1

 Brief Job Description:

-The Legislative Support Specialist as a Management Analyst V reports to the Director of Strategic Initiatives within the Operational Support department of the Information Technology (IT) division of HHSC.
+The Legislative Support Specialist (Management Analyst V) reports to the director of Strategic Initiatives within the Operational Support division of the Information Technology (IT) office at the Health and Human Services Commission (HHSC).

 Essential Job Functions (EJFs):